Sorsnce/red-team/HTB/Beta/OpenAdmin.md

 workspace_plugins
 ```

 I spent a lot of time looking through these directories for anything interesting, I was trying to get a good understanding of what the source code was doing under the hood.
-I came acrossed this directory that looked interesting.
+I came across this directory that looked interesting.

 ```bash
 pwd